cire-thk/BifacialSimu/Readme.md

 <p align="center"><img src="BifacialSimu_src/Lib/readme_pics/inverter_losses.png" width="700"><br/></p>

-This particular graph illustrates the inverter losses in the system, the blue lines represents the amount of losses in the inverter due to its efficiency, while the red one demonstrates the efficiency values in a time series with days
+This particular graph illustrates the inverter losses in the system.
+The blue lines represent the number of losses in the inverter due to its efficiency, while the red one demonstrates the efficiency values in a time series with days.

 ***